NedaAgi/elevator/README.md

 The backend, powered by **Node.js**, incorporates **TypeScript** and the **Express framework** for efficient handling of HTTP requests and backend logic.
 On the frontend, **React** is applied alongside **TypeScript** to create responsive and interactive user interfaces.

 For seamless communication between components, the project employs distinct protocols.
 The **REST API** is utilized for user interactions, such as calling lifts and selecting destinations, providing a standardized approach for data exchange between the client and server.
+Real-time updates for lift status changes are facilitated through **WebSocket** communication.
+This enables the server to notify the client efficiently.

 This combination of technologies and communication protocols ensures a dynamic and responsive user experience.